Rayna Gellert

 Rayna Gellert (born December 15, 1975) is an American fiddler, acoustic guitarist, singer, and songwriter specializing in old-time music.
-She grew up in Elkhart, in northern Indiana, formerly lived in Asheville, North Carolina, and is currently based in Nashville, Tennessee.
-Her father is the traditional fiddler, banjo player, and singer Dan Gellert.
-Originally a classically trained violinist, she took up the old-time fiddle in 1994, when she moved to North Carolina to attend Warren Wilson College.
-She received a bachelor's degree from Warren Wilson College.

 Gellert is a former member of the Freight Hoppers.
 From 2003 to 2009 she performed and recorded with the all-female old-time band Uncle Earl.
 In 2003, she was a featured performer at the Smithsonian Folklife Festival.
 She has also performed with the dance company Rhythm in Shoes, the West African-influenced band Toubab Krewe, Abigail Washburn, and Scott Miller.
 She has toured throughout the United States, Europe, and Chile.

 She has been a finalist at the Appalachian String Band Music Festival in Clifftop, Fayette County, West Virginia several times.

-Early life
+Early life and education

-Gellert is the daughter of Dan Gellert, an old-time banjo and fiddle player.
-Gellert grew up in northern Indiana.
+Rayna Gellert was born on December 15, 1975.
+She grew up in Elkhart, in northern Indiana, formerly lived in Asheville, North Carolina, and is currently based in Nashville, Tennessee.
+Her father is the traditional fiddler, banjo player, and singer Dan Gellert.
+Originally a classically trained violinist, she took up the old-time fiddle in 1994, when she moved to North Carolina to attend Warren Wilson College.
+She received a bachelor's degree from Warren Wilson College.
+Gellert plays a fiddle that belonged to her great-grandfather, a Hungarian orchestral musician, and guitar.